News & Insights

 Over the past 20 years, technology has changed the nature of industry.
 Since technology has infiltrated the industry, automation has become the competitive advantage and is setting the standards for the industry.

-Rachel McGowan-Kemp is head of the supply chain, logistics & procurement practice at Holmes Noble.
+Amy Speake is a Partner at Holmes Noble.
 Holmes Noble is a personal and progressive executive interim and search firm which transforms businesses by finding exceptional talent based on insights into both client and prospective employee perspectives.

 For additional insights and for further insights from the roundtable event, please download Holmes Noble’s exclusive discussion document Automation – the collaboration between human and machine:Download